 Good morning and thank you very much for inviting me to speak today.
-I'm delighted to be at the CPA Australia self-managed superannuation fund (SMSF) conference and expo.
+I'm delighted to be at the Tax Institute's National Superannuation Conference.
+Today I will be focusing on the recent work ASIC has undertaken in relation to self-managed superannuation funds (SMSFs), which includes the new limited Australian financial services (AFS) licence.

-In September last year, I became one of two ASIC Commissioners responsible for heading up ASIC's SMSF taskforce, so it's fair to say that I have a strong interest in all things SMSF.
-My fellow Commissioner and joint head of ASIC's SMSF taskforce, Greg Tanzer, will be speaking next week at your Melbourne conference.
+In September last year, Deputy Chairman Peter Kell and I became jointly responsible for heading up ASIC's SMSF taskforce, so it's fair to say that I have a strong interest in all things SMSF.